What to skip in Bali and what to do instead

 An even better and more beautiful waterfall to explore is the Leke Leke Waterfall.
 At the moment, the waterfall is still not getting all the hype, so this is your chance to go.
 The Leke Leke Waterfall is small but incredibly beautiful.
 You need to hike for about 10 minutes until you reach the fall.
 If you are lucky, you can enjoy this place all by yourself.

 Another option is the Sekumpul Waterfall.
 Still, this waterfall is definitely more popular and part of the typical day tours around the area.
 But you simply cannot miss this place.
 Make sure to arrive early in the morning to avoid the crowds.
-The tours usually start at around 9 or 10 am.
+The tours usually start at around nine or ten a.m., so it’s best to be there before.
+The earlier the better!!

 Skip the Monkey Forest in Ubud